-Our Wiltshire showsite is situated just outside of the village of Lacock and within the Whitehall Garden Centre.
-The village itself is owned almost in its entirety by the National Trust and attracts many visitors by virtue of its unspoiled appearance.
+Our showsite is situated just outside of the village of Lacock and within the Whitehall Garden Centre.
+The village itself is owned almost entirely by the National Trust and attracts visitors by virtue of its unspoiled appearance.

 This National Trust Country house with monastic roots is definitely worth a visit as it’s the oldest building in the village.
 William Henry Fox Talbot – a great photographer and inventor of the negative/positive process, lived and worked here and is recognised as a father of “modern” photography.